 Is Dutch cheese gluten-free?
 Dutch cheese is gluten-free.
 However, cheese spreads and cheese with added herbs may contain gluten.
 If so, the label on these cheese products must contain information about the presence of gluten.
 Check the label carefully if the absence of gluten is essential for you.

 Why is Dutch cheese yellow?
-Dutch cheese is made from cow milk which contains the yellow substance carotene.
+Dutch cheese is made from cow milk, which contains the yellow substance carotene.
 This carotene ends up in cheese, giving the cheese its yellow color.
 In contrast, goat cheese is white because goats convert carotene into vitamin A, which is colorless.

 6. Can I Visit A Traditional Dutch Cheese Farm?